nespinosadice22/Espinosa_Dice_Fall_24_IW/README.md

 This repository contains all of the code and data for my Fall '24 IW project, Predicting Future Drug Trafficking Hotspots in Colombia.
 It is divided into three folders:

-1) Raw Data: Contains all raw data sorted by database
+1) Data: contains final data used, in addition to preprocessing code.

-2) Models: Contains a notebook entitled "Final Models" that show the final code and results included in the final report, as well as a folder entitled "Week to Week Progression," which contains some week to week code, admittedly in a less organized fashion.
+2) Models: Contains final models used and results, as well as a folder entitled "Week to Week Progression," which contains some week to week code, admittedly in a less organized fashion.

-4) Data Processing: Most important is the "Final Data 12/5" folder, which includes the final processed data in csv form.
-However, the other folders contain intermediate steps of processed/collected data from various weeks along the way.